 After you determine your business’s legal structure, you’ll need to file the necessary paperwork.

-The U.S. Small Business Administration tells us that some form of license or permit is necessary for virtually every type of business.
+The U.S. Small Business Administration tells us that some form of license or permit is necessary for virtually every business type.
 Their website has all of the info you need to find out what sort of license or permit you’ll need to start a business in your state.

-Plan ahead for all of the necessary legal and logistical business considerations and you’ll create a strong foundation for your consulting business’s successful future.
+Plan for all of the necessary legal and logistical business considerations, and you’ll create a strong foundation for your consulting business’s successful future.